"I didn’t know what to expect, I just knew I was going to give it everything I had."

 - 4. When she isn't on the slopes, she likes to mountain bike, trial run, fly fish, paddle board, and spend time with her German Shepherd, Jess.

 - 5. Katie is interested in becoming a product planner/designer later in her life.

 More on Katie

 Katie Hensien isn’t one to shy away from taking the more challenging path.
-Case in point, for the 2018-19 season, not only will she ski for the U.S. Ski Team but she plans to continue her college studies at the University of Denver.
+Case in point, for the second-straight season, not only will she ski for the U.S. Ski Team but she plans to continue her college studies and ski at the University of Denver.
 For Katie, taking on skiing and school is what helps keep her balanced, enabling her to maintain her focus and competitive edge.
 It's something Katie learned to do while at Rowmark Ski Academy and so far has her stronger, faster and more prepared for the season ahead than ever.
 Perhaps Katie sums it up best, “I’m just trying to find my center of gravity in life and sport.”